top of page

 By understanding how food interacts with your doshas, you can create a diet that promotes optimal energy, emotional stability, and long-term health, truly embodying the Ayurvedic principle of food as medicine.

-• People with a dominant Vata composition may find it difficult to digest cold salads and raw vegetables due to their cooling properties and low digestive fire. - Wild List of Vata Imbalances
+Those with a dominant Vata constitution may struggle to digest cold salads and raw vegetables due to their cooling, dry qualities and low digestive fire.

 Woman meditating on a blue mat in a wooden attic, smiling with eyes closed, flanked by a corgi and an Akita dog, creating a serene mood.

-3. Ayurveda Tips for Beginners: Lifestyle Practices for Daily Balance
+3. Ayurveda Tips for Beginners: Lifestyle Practices for Daily Dosha Balance

 Ancient Ayurvedic Practices for Mind-Body Balance